-28th Annual Benefit
+31st Annual Benefit – re-envisioned

-Saturday, August 12, 2017
+Saturday, August 8, 2020

-The Friends of Acadia Annual Benefit is has become a wonderful tradition celebrating conservation, friendship, and philanthropy, all to benefit Acadia National Park.
+The Friends of Acadia Annual Benefit has become a wonderful tradition celebrating conservation, friendship, and philanthropy, all to benefit Acadia National Park.
 Since its inception in 1990, the Benefit has raised over $15 million for Acadia; providing critical funds to support new and ongoing programs in Acadia that engage youth, protect natural and cultural resources, and contribute to a quality visitor experience in the park.